 Because they generously donate their time and expertise, all LBBC services are offered at low or no cost.
 Whatever your circumstances, LBBC is here for you and your loved ones.

 Programs and services include:

 lbbc.org.
 Designed to offer the most current breast cancer information presented expertly and compassionately in an easy-to-use format, our comprehensive website includes the latest breast cancer news and updates on clinical trials.
 You can sign up for our free mailing list; read newsletters, books and brochures; access a library of transcripts and MP3 podcasts of our programs; register for events and donate to the cause.
-Visit our page at Lotsa Helping Hands to start or join a supportive community of women affected by breast cancer or caregivers.
+Visit our page at Lotsa Helping Hands or CaringBridge to start or join a supportive community of people affected by breast cancer.

-Survivors’ Helpline (888) 753-LBBC (5222).
+Breast Cancer Helpline (888) 753-LBBC (5222).
 Volunteers on LBBC’s national toll-free telephone service offer peer support, information and hope in a confidential setting.
-A personalized matching service connects callers with women in similar circumstances.
+A personalized matching service connects callers with people in similar circumstances.

-Teleconferences.
-Free teleconferences address medical findings from leading breast cancer conferences, give detailed information on new treatments and clinical trials and explore emotional issues.
-Scheduled at convenient times, teleconferences offer opportunities for you to ask questions.
+Webinars.
+Free webinars address medical findings from leading breast cancer conferences, give detailed information on new treatments and clinical trials and explore emotional issues.
+Scheduled at convenient times, webinars offer opportunities for you to ask questions.

 Conferences.
 Educational conferences help you make informed choices about your health and well-being and assist your families, friends and healthcare providers.
 National experts share the latest information in large sessions and in specialized, interactive workshops.
 LBBC offers travel grants and fee waivers to ensure access to all.